pushkar/ABAGAIL/README.md

 Usage
 ------

-Here is a simple example of how to import data and build a neural network using the iris data set (taken from [IrisTest.java] (https://github.com/pushkar/ABAGAIL/blob/master/src/opt/test/IrisTest.java)).
+Here is a simple example of how to import data and build a neural network using the iris data set (taken from [IrisTest.java](https://github.com/pushkar/ABAGAIL/blob/master/src/opt/test/IrisTest.java)).
 ```
 //import data
 DataSetReader dsr = new CSVDataSetReader((new File("src/opt/test/iris.txt")).getAbsolutePath());